kawillia/kawillia.github.io/_posts/2017-12-2-Cohesion-Is-The-Key.md

 ## How do you refactor existing classes?

-So what do you do if we are working on a legacy system that has huge classes with poor cohesion?
+So what do we do if we are working on a legacy system that has huge classes with poor cohesion?
 This is actually simpler than you might think but naming the new classes can sometimes be difficult.
 Start by finding methods that use a small subset of member variables.
 This will highlight a responsibility living in the class that can be extracted to a new class.
 If you start on the opposite spectrum just looking for use cases masked as methods, you might run into a larger refactor than you were bargaining for.

 Once you've found a method you think you can extract, ask yourself what it's really doing.
 Think back to the `NewPasswordPolicy`.
 That class is going to do 1 thing and only 1 thing.
 Take this same approach when creating and naming your new class.
 Be specific.

 ## Why do this?

 Let me bring it back to where I started.
 It is our responsibilty as software engineers to make features work in the present.
 True.
 But, we must be cognizant of the fact that other engineers will follow in our footsteps.
 If we give them lots of small classes that have just a few variables and very few lines of code, I guarantee they will appreciate us.
 We have made their lives easier.
-We have also saved the team and company time and money because our code will be significantly more maintainable.
+The team and company will be saved time and money with newly minted, maintainable code.